 A major expense to the Water System is the purchase of water from Tampa Bay Water.
 The annual change in the cost of water reflects the combined impact of changes in Tampa Bay Water rates and/or changes in consumption including decreases in wholesale customer base.
 The actual cost in dollars will be dependent on the amount of water purchased.
-The increase used in the forecast is based on figures included in the current rate study.
+The increase used in the forecast is based on figures included in the rate study completed in May of 2019.

-Change in Cost of Water
+Change in Cost of Water Purchased from Tampa Bay Water

-Р Purchased from Tampa Bay Water
+j

-FY20 FY21 FY22 FY23 FY24 FY25
+FY21 FY22 FY23 FY24 FY25 FY26

-1.5% 1.5% 1.5% 1.5% 1.5% 1.5%
+1.5% .5% 1.5% 1.5% 1.5% 1.5% 1.5%